 Until recently, the use of satellite data in everyday activities and long-term planning of marine fisheries has been limited.
 This situation has changed quite dramatically in the past decade: maps are now routinely generated by new computer algorithms that can detect fronts of various oceanic properties from satellite data.

-Click on the images below to compare maps of sea surface salinity and salinity gradients generated from satellite data by Earth & Space Research (ESR).
+Click on the images below to compare selected maps of sea surface salinity and salinity gradients produced from satellite data by Earth & Space Research (ESR).
 View all maps at ESR.